topcat101/AWS-Projects/Aws-VPC-Public&Private-subnets/Readme.md

 # Connecting via SSH steps
 To connect to your public host (Bastion Host), you will need to use the key pair you created earlier and establish a secure SSH connection from your local machine.
 This provides secure access to the Bastion Host, which will then allow you to connect to resources within the private subnet.

-## Connecting to the Bastion Host via PowerShell
+### Step 1 - Connecting to the Bastion Host via PowerShell

 1. Open PowerShell on your local machine.
 2. Navigate to the directory where your .pem key file is stored.